CastlegateHOA/GoverningDocs/Documents/Design guidelines.md

 #### Landscape Design Requirements
 * A minimum of one 15-gallon tree on all lots (live and planted in-ground).
 A cactus is an acceptable substitution so long as it is a minimum of five (5) feet tall when planted (not at full maturity).
-* A minimum of six 2.5-gallon shrubs must be maintained in the front yard at all times (live and planted in-ground).
+* A minimum of three 2.5-gallon shrubs must be maintained in the front yard at all times (live and planted in-ground).
-* Granite: approved size range from %”-1” in size and must be of a natural earth tone color.
+* Granite: approved size range from 1/4”-1” in size and must be of a natural earth tone color.
 White, green or red rock will not be approved.
 River rock may be used sparingly in accent locations only.
 * Woodchips may not be used as groundcover.
 * Artificial plants/trees of any kind will not be considered towards any minimum landscaping requirements.
-* Potted plants/trees of any kind will not be considered towards any minimum landscaping requirements.
 * If you choose a plant/tree from the approved list, you may bring your yard into compliance without submitting to the Committee.
 If you want additional plants/trees past these amounts or something different from the approved list, please submit for approval.

 #### Landscape Submittal Requirements